 After all, renters outnumber homeowners in the capital, so it’s a fair assumption that they might be concerned about the rental market - especially if they are originally from the EU.
 Or even more intriguingly, what about those currently living abroad who are thinking of moving to the Big Smoke?

 Despite what some of the scaremongers might say, there is a strong possibility that things will pretty much remain the same for those from outside of the country once Britain has exited the EU.
 It may just be that the application process changes.
-The reality is that right now it’s impossible to tell what the future holds, and we should have a better indication in the coming 12 months or so.
+The reality is that right now it’s impossible to tell what the future holds, and we should have a better indication in the coming weeks.